Friday, February 3, 2023

 Hyeopjae Beach

-Jeju Island’s most picturesque beach is on the northern coast of the island.
-It is the most tropical and beach-like with clear waters and a perfectly carved white sandy beach.
+Jeju Island’s most picturesque beach is on the island’s northern coast.
+It is the most tropical and beach-like, with clear waters and a perfectly carved white sandy beach.
 You can also observe the sunset on this beach and relax.

 Hyeopjae Beach